enyuchou/furry-fiesta/README.md

 Simple Mail Transfer Protocol (SMTP) is the Python module that can automatically send out emails to multiple receivers.
 More information can refer to Real Python artical _"Sending Emails with Python"_, in which it teaches Python learners how to build an automated email sending system.  <br><br/>

-As mentioned above, the aim of my work was to send different files to different business partners, the most important thing is to align the partners' names.  <br><br/>
+As mentioned above, the aim of my work was to send different files to different business partners, so the most important thing is to align the partners' names.
+The main logic of automatically sending out the different files is to make sure your file name and the merchants' names are exactly the same.
+Below two blocks showcase how I match the excel file that I intend to sent oud to the particular receivers. <br><br/>

+##### Create a list that includes all the file names.

 ```py
 file_list = []